aaronlidman/osmly/README.md

 - [CSS-Modal](http://drublic.github.io/css-modal/) for the modals
 - [Zepto](http://zeptojs.com/) for DOM, events, ajax, and animations
 - [Foundicons](http://zurb.com/playground/foundation-icons) for the icons
+- [osm-and-geojson](http://github.com/aaronlidman/osm-and-geojson) for converting between osm and geojson

+###Development
+- `npm install` for build dependencies (not needed if you're not building)
+- `make` to build
+- `python -m SimpleHTTPServer` to get around some local browser restrictions
+- `template.html` is the launching point for most of the action
+    - `template.html` is used for developement `dist/sample-template.html` should be used making new imports
+    - a new template, with it's own settings, is made for each import
+- see and update [settings documentation](settings_documentation.md) as needed

 ### BSD License